 It is clear that white students have much better socio-economic resources as judged from the range of indicators under consideration.
 White parents are least likely to be in work-class positions (23%) but ethnic minority parents are much more likely to be in such positions, with Pakistani and Bangladeshi parents particularly disadvantaged (68% and 45% respectively).
 Even more pronounced are differences in parental education, with only 17% of white parents having primary level or no schooling whereas for people from Bangladeshi, Pakistani and Chinese heritages, parental low education reaches a staggering high, at 83%, 60% and 56% respectively.
 The combination of lower class position and poor education would mean that, even without labour market discrimination and differences in family size, ethnic minorities would have much greater vulnerability to poverty.
 While the large amount of missing income data in the NS file, at 58% as previously noted, makes it inadvisable to construct a poverty measure, we do have solid evidence on ethnic income poverty.
 Using the UK Household Longitudinal Study (UKHLS), Li (2018a: 487; see also Heath, Li and Woerner-Powell, 2018) showed an ethnic poverty profile closely corresponding to the distributions to class and education position as shown in the table.
-The proportion of household in poverty, as defined by the UK government criteria (60% below median of the standardized household mean incomes) runs from 15, 21, 22, 25, 36, 49 to 56 percent for white, Indian, Black Caribbean, Chinese, Black African, Bangladeshi and Pakistani groups respectively.
+The proportion of households in poverty, as defined by the UK government criteria (60% below median of the standardized household mean incomes) runs from 15, 21, 22, 25, 36, 49 to 56 percent for white, Indian, Black Caribbean, Chinese, Black African, Bangladeshi and Pakistani groups respectively.
 Although FSM eligibility does not fully reflect family poverty as Hobbs and Vignoles (2010) showed, we still find a close correspondence between indicators of socio-economic disadvantage (class, education, poverty) and FSM eligibility, with white students least likely and all other groups (except for Chinese) more likely to have FSM.
 Finally, single-parent family structure may be an indicator of inadequate family social capital crucial for the maintenance of cultural tradition (Sakamoto, Goyette and Kim, 2009), ‘concerted acculturation’ (Lareau, 2003) and emotional support (Putnam, 2000).
 Here we find that Black Caribbeans are most likely to live in single-parent families, with 64% being ‘always’ or ‘sometimes’ headed by single parents, followed by Black Africans (43%).

 Overall, data in Table 2 show that white students do enjoy superior socio-economic-cultural resources relative to their ethnic minority peers who face multiple disadvantages.
 People from Bangladeshi and Pakistani origins have the poorest economic situation, next come the Chinese in terms of low parental education, with the two black groups lying in between, and Indians being closest to whites.
 It is probably an interplay of these and other influences such as oriental cultural tradition (Hirschman and Wong, 1986) which emphasizes over-achievement and perception of pervasive disadvantages in the labour market such as shown in Li and Heath (2018), that led to the poorer academic performance but more ambitious choices for more advanced educational studies by the ethnic minority students.
 We now turn to multivariate modelling on such effects.